nsonnad/otherdimensionalclub/src/notes/2017-06-15-how-do-you-draw-a-circle-we-analyzed-100000-drawings-to-show-how-culture-shapes-our-instincts.md

 ---
 title: "How do you draw a circle?
-We analyzed 100,000 drawings to show how culture shapes our instincts\n"
+We analyzed 100,000 drawings to show how culture shapes our instincts"
 date: "2017-06-15"
 url: "https://qz.com/994486"
 description: "Dove into big Google data with Thu-Huong Ha to reveal a deep cultural preference."